Cryptonomic/Smart-Contracts/tezos/simple-multisig/readme.md

 ### Purpose of the multisig

-Make a very basic multi - signature wallet contract which do basic operations with FA2 and FA1.2 token contract.
+Make a very basic multi - signature wallet contract which can do basic operations with FA2 and FA1.2 token contract.

 ### How the mulitisigs work: